Amine-CHICHI/Robo-Tox/README.md

 # Robo-Tox --- Simulation of a moving robot
-This is my first project built using C nd SDL-2
+This is my first project built using C and SDL-2
 The goal is to is develop a robot game capable of moving objects from a Zone A to a Zone B